BU-Spark/se-shared-decision-making/frontend/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
+For future contributions of this project, please first ensure that initial-frontend is merged to main properly before creating new branches.

-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your Feature Branch (`git checkout -b INSERT commit-name`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+2. Commit your Changes (`git commit -m 'Insert your commit message, make sure it's detailed'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+3. Push to the Branch (`git push origin commit-name`)
-5. Open a Pull Request
+4. Open a Merge Request for Main

 <p align="right">(<a href="#readme-top">back to top</a>)</p>